 "I've lived here 12 years and never knew this memorial was here," said Army veteran Jason Denham.
 "I told all the veterans I know how beautiful it is and how they should come see it."

 The Texas memorial is designed similarly to the Vietnam Veterans Memorial; you can take a memory of fallen service members with you.

 "I helped another warrior make a rubbing of a family member's name off the memorial," Jason said.
 Rubbing a pencil on paper over the name on the monument created a keepsake from the day.

 Outings like this empower Jason and others to embody the WWP logo, becoming the warrior who carries another veteran in need.

-To see pictures from the memorial visit, go to http://newsroom.woundedwarriorproject.org/ and click on multimedia, then images.
+To see pictures from the memorial visit, go to https://newsroom.woundedwarriorproject.org/ .
 You can also learn about the impact WWP's free programs and services have on wounded warriors.